zx9w/read-together/readme.md

 ```
 You can also put the wishlists in the readme but it can be easier to manage when you have different files for different topics.

+Feel free to sign your readme and include a public key in your profile folder.

 # Inspiration